Join The Red Ribbon Campaign 2014

 Red Ribbon Lesson Plans

 Educators can use these classroom lesson plans to engage 4th, 5th and 6th graders during Texas’ Red Ribbon Week.
+The curriculum has been updated this year to address specific TEKS, ELPS, and CCRS standards, making this an even more valuable experience for students and teachers.
 The Texas Department of State Health Services and Partnership for a Drug-Free Texas are excited to provide these new resources in support of Red Ribbon events throughout the state.

 The Story Of Red Ribbon